On the hunt for a handcrafted and stylish symbol of your eternal love?

 If traveling is your thing and you want to show off a special place, customize your future husband’s ring with a unique map.

-Add up to two different countries that mean something to both of you - where you met or where he proposed.
+Add up to two different countries that mean something special to both of you: where you met, where the proposal took place, or even where you plan to move as a married couple.

-Alternatively, a California designer can provide a unique ring that engraves the exact latitude and longitude where you got married!
+Alternatively, a California designer can provide a unique ring that engraves the exact latitude and longitude of a special locationn — like where you got married!

 What better way to express your love then putting your fingerprint on his ring?
 Gals get to look down at their diamond ring all the time and reminisce.
 Give him something to adore by adding your finger print to his ring.